nickjhathaway/elucidatornf/README.md

 ## Introduction

-**nickjhathaway/elucidatornf** is a bioinformatics pipeline that ...
+**nickjhathaway/elucidatornf** is a bioinformatics pipeline that runs various amplicon pipelines that are found within SeekDeep, PathWeaver and elucidator

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the